francomar12/mssql-data-of-trips/README.md

   - Using several tools the user can call a SELECT clause over that view and filter the wished region to look up the value of the average.

+If a functionality different from a view is necessary, the solution also have a scalar valued function.
+When this function is invocated it returns the avg value, to invocate the function pass the value of the region wished.

 Status Notification

 To avoid the use of a polling solution and have knowledge about how many record were processed with the process, the solution is to use